brimdata/zed/zng/docs/zeek-compat.md

 UTF-8.
 These details are currently only captured within the Zeek source code itself that defines how these values are generated.

-ZSON includes a [primitive type](spec.md#5-primitive-types) called `bytes` that's suited to storing the former "always binary" case and a `string` type for the latter "always printable" case.
-However, Zeek logs do not currently communicate detail that would allow a ZNG implementation to know which Zeek `string` fields to store as which of these two ZNG data types.
+ZSON includes a [primitive type](zson.md#33-primitive-values) called `bytes` that's suited to storing the former "always binary" case and a `string` type for the latter "always printable" case.
+However, Zeek logs do not currently communicate detail that would allow a ZSON/ZNG implementation to know which Zeek `string` fields to store as which of these two ZSON data types.
 Therefore the ZSON `bstring` type is typically used to hold values that are read from Zeek `string`-type fields.

 One exception to this is Zeek's `_path` field.
-As it's a standard field that's known to be populated by Zeek's logging system (or populated by `zq` when reading some [Zeek JSON data](https://github.com/brimsec/zq/tree/master/zeek#type-definition-structure--importance-of-_path)) `zq` currently handles `_path` using ZNG's `string` type.
+As it's a standard field that's known to be populated by Zeek's logging system (or populated by `zq` when reading some [Zeek JSON data](https://github.com/brimsec/zq/tree/master/zeek#type-definition-structure--importance-of-_path)) `zq` currently handles `_path` using ZSON's `string` type.

 If Zeek were to provide an option to generate logs directly in ZSON/ZNG format, this would create an opportunity to assign the appropriate ZSON `bytes` or `string`